moAlaa1468/streams-sockets-chat/README.md

 #### All basics of any chat Application You will find them here
 #### In order to run The chatApp you will need to take the Client file and create New Project
 #### Take of the ip address and port Number during Running the Client Application
+### In ImagesFilteringApp
+#### You will find functions used to filter file of Type Images according to extension
+#### Function used to copy these images to another location
+#### Functions used to remove all Images
+#### Functions used to list all Images in the parent Directory and subDirectory
+#### Recursion is used here You will now the power of recursion Here uaAlaa
+#### If you need to make quick revision for Files and How to deal with streams and Files You must take a look to this Example
 #### ===================== Mohamed Alaa Amer =========================